Connor-Miller/loot/docs/agents/workflow.md

   commit, not the content, that must be ingested.
 - **A break-glass local commit** (see guard rails) — same ingest.

-When one of these lands while you have local work, the ferry folds your line in with a merge — which **signs your work** to make it a merge parent.
+When one of these lands while you have local work, the ferry **carries** your line onto the landed `main` as superseding versions (ADR 0039, `carry_line`) — same change ids, same subjects, one commit per change, no reconcile-merge node — which **signs your work**.
 So it needs a name first: an un-described working change makes `ferry` (and `lane merge`, and the `adopt` catch-up) refuse, pointing at `describe -m` (#275).
 Nothing is lost — the capture happens, the disk is untouched, and re-running after naming completes the pass.
 Edits you never captured take two passes, because naming *is* capturing.
+(A line this repo did not author — e.g. re-ingested foreign commits — still reconciles with a merge change: re-authoring it would forge provenance.)

-A genuine same-path conflict is held at its last clean state in git (ADR 0028) and surfaced by `loot conflicts`; that change can't land until you resolve it in loot.
+A genuine same-path conflict **bounces** the pass (ADR 0039): nothing is minted, git `main` stays where git put it, and the conflict surfaces in `loot conflicts`; resolve it in loot (`loot resolve`) and the re-run folds the resolution into the carried commit.

 ## Parallel work and landing